 October 22 - November 21, 2015

-I'll be playing Lyman in Other Desert Cities at Circle Theater.
-I did it two years ago at Theatre Three and the entire cast of that production is reuniting for this one: Lydia Mackay, Connie Coit, Cindee Mayfield and Jeffrey Burleson.
+I played Lyman Wyeth in Other Desert Cities at Circle Theater.
+I did it two years ago at Theatre Three and most of the cast of that production reunited for this one.
+We added Dana Ashley Schultes as Brooke along with Connie Coit, Cindee Mayfield, Jeffrey Burleson and me.
 Directed by Steven Pounders.
-Click the pic for a link

 May 6-23, 2015